Summer Registration is Open. Click here to Register. Questions? Email thall@quincycollege.edu or text (617)984-1691

 The faculty also believes in delivering a curriculum that is evidenced-based, representing current nursing practice and is at the appropriate level of nursing licensure.
 As demonstrated by the curriculum materials, the program includes the development of nursing critical thinking/clinical reasoning; leadership and management skills; professional role socialization (including legal, ethical, and professional responsibilities) consistent with the level of licensure; and, the ability to delegate, supervise others, and provide leadership.
 All these components are included in the curricula as required by the Massachusetts Board of Registration in Nursing, 244 CMR 6.04.

-Nursing Applications
+Nursing Application

-The Fall 2022 application is now open.
-The deadline for both the ASN and PN programs is May 31st, 2022.
 Students may take pre-requisite and co-requisite courses now in preparation for the Nursing programs.
-To learn more about pre-requisite and co-requisite courses, please contact Admissions Associate Lindsay Peckham at lpeckham@quincycollege.edu.
+To learn more about pre-requisite and co-requisite courses, please contact Admissions Associate Jennifer Davis at jdavis@quincycollege.edu | (617) 984-1715

 Quincy College The Nurse of the Future | Apply Now